ibm-cloud-docs/appid/tutorial-roles.md

 Be sure that you have the following prerequisites before you begin:
 - An instance of the {{site.data.keyword.appid_short_notm}} service
 - A set of service credentials
-- Node 6.0.0 or higher
 - An email address that you can access and validate

-## Step 1: Configuring the sample app
+## Step 1: Configuring your {{site.data.keyword.appid_short_notm}} instance
 {: #configure-app}

-Before you can start adding attributes for your Cloud Land users, you need to have the app!
-Don't have one?
-Download and configure the app to get started.
+Before you can start adding attributes for your Cloud Land users, you need to configure your instance of {{site.data.keyword.appid_short_notm}}.
 {: shortdesc}

-1. In the {{site.data.keyword.appid_short_notm}} dashboard, click **Download Sample**.
-You can choose any language that you like, but this tutorial is written for the **Node.js** sample.

-2. In **Identity Providers > Manage > Settings**, add `http://localhost:3000/*` to the list of allowed redirect URIs.

-  This URL should not be used in any instances of {{site.data.keyword.appid_short_notm}} that support production level applications for security reasons.
-  {: note}

-3. In the **Identity Providers** tab of the service dashboard, enable Cloud Directory.
+1. In the **Identity Providers** tab of the service dashboard, enable **Cloud Directory**.
 Although this tutorial uses Cloud Directory, you could also choose to use any of the other IdP's such as SAML, Facebook, Google, or a custom provider.

-4. In the **Cloud Directory > Email Verification** tab, set **Allow users to sign-in to your app without first verifying their email address** to **No**.
+2. In the **Cloud Directory > Email Verification** tab, enable verification and set **Allow users to sign-in to your app without first verifying their email address** to **No**.
 When working with custom attributes, you want to be sure that users are able to validate their identity before assuming the attributes that you set.
 Be sure enabled.

-5. In the **Profiles** tab, set **Change custom attributes from the app** to **Disabled**.
+3. In the **Profiles** tab, set **Change custom attributes from the app** to **Disabled**.

   By default, custom attributes can be changed by anyone with an access token.
 To ensure application security, you must configure {{site.data.keyword.appid_short_notm}} so that custom attributes can be changed only by the administrator or owner of the app.
 This prevents users from changing their own custom attributes and granting themselves permissions they should not have.
   {: important}